The Punisher (1989 film): Critical response, cult following, and re-evaluation

-Comic writer Garth Ennis, who wrote The Punisher 2004 series, cited by many as the best Punisher comics, called it the most honest adaptation of the character on a podcast in 2022 praising its "no compromise" portrayal of the character.
+Comic writer Garth Ennis, who wrote The Punisher 2004 series—cited by many as the best Punisher comics—called it the most honest adaptation of the character on a podcast in 2022, praising its "no compromise" portrayal of the character.

 Franchise

 Canceled sequel

 In 1990, New World promoted The Punisher II and an X-Men animated film, but the projects never materialized.

 Reboot

-In 2004 a reboot starring Thomas Jane, titled The Punisher was released by Lions Gate Films and Columbia TriStar Pictures.
+In 2004, a reboot starring Thomas Jane, titled The Punisher, was released in the United States by Lions Gate Films, and internationally by Columbia TriStar Pictures.

 Second reboot

-In 2008 another reboot was made starring Ray Stevenson and titled Punisher: War Zone.
-Released by Lions Gate Films and Sony Pictures.
+In 2008, another reboot was made starring Ray Stevenson and titled Punisher: War Zone.
+It was released by Lions Gate Films, and internationally by Sony Pictures Releasing International.

 Other media

 Video games

-The advertisement of the 1990 tie-in video game The Punisher features images from the film.
+The advertisement of the 1990 tie-in video game |The Punisher features images from the film.
 Similarities between the film and the 1993 video game The Punisher include the assault on a casino by breaking through the ceiling and the female assassin.